JhonKikkoman/chat-app-mini/README.md

+# Before launch app, init package in server/client directory
-##Launch the application with the command - npm run dev from root
+## Launch the application with the command -  _npm run dev_ from root